 Depending on the nature of the investment, some of the investment funds may provide that investors shall be required to make additional capital contributions to cover "capital calls" or similar requests for capital being made by the asset manager of such investment funds.
-The consequences to the client, as an investor of such investment fund, should it default on a capital call obligation associated to an investment fund may include, without limitation: (i) the client accumulating a significant amount in late payment interest, which becomes payable to the non-defaulting investors in the investment fund; (ii) forfeiture of the client's share of all or any portion of future distributions made by the investment fund; (iii) the client being excluded from participating in future transactions made by the investment fund; (iv) the client being forced to sell its interests in the investment fund; (v) the client losing its voting rights in connection with the investment fund; and (vii) the client being prohibited from making any additional contributions to the investment fund, resulting in a dilution of the client's ownership stake relative to other investors in the investment fund.
+The consequences to the client, as an investor of such investment fund, should it default on a capital call obligation associated to an investment fund may include, without limitation: (i) the client accumulating a significant amount in late payment interest, which becomes payable to the non-defaulting investors in the investment fund; (ii) forfeiture of the client's share of all or any portion of future distributions made by the investment fund; (iii) the client being excluded from participating in future transactions made by the investment fund; (iv) the client being forced to sell its interests in the investment fund, potentially at a reduced sale price or for no consideration other than the assumption of its obligations in the investment fund; (v) the client losing its voting rights in connection with the investment fund; and (vii) the client's ownership stake relative to other investors in the investment fund.
 Unless the asset manager or similar entity managing the business and affairs of the investment fund of the client elects to terminate the client's unfunded capital commitment following a default by the client, the client will continue to remain obligated to make capital contributions to the investment fund, up to the full amount of its unfunded capital commitment.